 All other groups will be offered appointments via Health Board run services by letter.

-There is no need for you to contact the practice about the vaccination programme and if you have any questions about the COVID Vaccine, please visit NHS Inform by clicking here, or call the national helpline 0800 030 8013 which is open from 8am to 8pm, seven days a week.
+There is no need for you to contact the practice about the vaccination programme and if you have any questions about the COVID Vaccine or wish more infomation, please visit NHS Inform by clicking here, or call the national helpline 0800 030 8013 which is open from 8am to 8pm, seven days a week.

 Further information is available at: